 In essence, Blockchain is a decentralised database (or ledger) that records information in a way that it is permanent and public.

 To explain how blockchain works, I'll use an example.
 Imagine you want to send some money to your friend, how would you do it?
-You would reach out to your bank manager and tell them to transfer money from your account to your friend’s.
+You would reach out to your bank and tell it to transfer money from your account to your friend’s.

-When we tell them to do this, all they do is make an entry in a register.
+When we tell the bank to do this, all it does is make an entry in a register.
 It would look something like the image above.
 Once the entry has been made in the register, you can call your friend and tell them the money is in their account.

-Note: We are not talking of computers just to avoid complexity.
+Note: We are not talking about computers just to avoid complexity.
 If you prefer, think of this register as just another database.

 What just happened?
 Did just one entry in a register transfer the money?
 Yes.
 All we need to move money around the world is to enter the information into a register.